Updated September 2, 2020

 Where is the Maitland Trail?

-The Maitland Trail is a 50km trail between Goderich and Auburn, Ontario.
+The Maitland Trail is a 52km trail between Goderich and Auburn, Ontario.
 The Maitland Trail Association maintains over 80km of trails including The Maitland Trail (our main trail), and numerous side trails and other trails in the Goderich-Auburn area.
 Feel free to buy our Trail Guide to see all the details.
+Click here to download a zipped kmz file.

 Do I have to be a member to join the hikes?

 Non-members are always welcome to join our organized hikes.
-See the benefits of becoming a member, which includes discounts at some local stores.
+See the benefits of becoming a member.

 Do I have to wear hiking shoes or boots?

 We recommend that you wear sturdy footwear appropriate for the weather and terrain.
 Some of our trails are wide and flat and are well suited to hiking sandals.
-However, some of our trails are quite rugged and natural, and home to sharp sticks, spiders and other prickly, stingy things.
+However, some of our trails are quite rugged and natural, and home to sharp sticks, spiders and other prickly, stingy things such as poison ivy.
 Protect your feet and ankles, and have an enjoyable hike.

 Please note that a hike leader has the right to refuse a participant that they deem to be unfit or unprepared for a hike.